The Verdict Is In

 And stigma was right there, whispering its favorite lines:

-“You’re not trying hard enough to get your kids back.”
+“You’re not trying hard enough to get your children back.”

 “What kind of mother chooses drugs over her children.”